 X9 Board of Directors

 The X9 Board of Directors makes the final decisions on new work efforts to develop standards and makes the ultimate decision on approval of standards.
 Thus, the Board of Directors acts as the Consensus Body within X9.
-This group also acts as the U.S. Technical Advisory Group (TAG) to ISO TC68 and ISO TC322 for international standards.
+This group also acts as the U.S. Technical Advisory Group (TAG) to ISO TC68, ISO TC322 and ISO TC321 for international standards.
 Subcommittees with experts mirroring important business sectors of the financial services industry report to the Board of Directors.
 Under these broad business areas of the Subcommittees, additional experts are organized into Work Groups.
 The Board also forms management committees that serve X9.

 The X9A subcommittee develops and supports standards that are focused on electronic and mobile payments, including wholesale, retail, and benefits.
 This subcommittees also houses U.S. mirror groups to ISO TC68 that are responsible for developing and supporting international retail card and mobile-based payments.